-NAS projects offer the chance to get more involved in maritime archaeology and to put into practice those skills learnt during Introduction and Part I courses.
-They also offer a great opportunity to collect the survey data for your NAS Part II Certificate and can count towards the fieldwork component of your NAS Part IV as well as offering the chance to have fun, meet some new people and visit new places.
+NAS projects offer the chance to get more involved in maritime archaeology and to put into practice those skills learnt on NAS training courses.
+They also offer a great opportunity to collect credits as part of the Education Programme as well as offering the chance to have fun, meet some new people and visit new places.

 If you are involved in, or organising a project that you would like to invite NAS members to attend please contact us in order to discuss this further.